OseniEniola/plateaumed/README.md

 ## Overview

 This React application is designed to manage students and teachers.
 The app is divided into two main modules: Student Management and Teacher Management.
 The Student Management module is accessible to both teachers and admins, while the Teacher Management module is accessible only to admins.
-The application uses localStorage to persist user data and includes mocked user credentials for testing purposes.
+The application uses localStorage to persist user data, and includes mocked user credentials for testing purposes.

 ## Features